tefdara/poster-gen/README.md

-# CI-Data-Driven-Poster
+# DDP
-This is a generative poster generation program.
+This is a prototype for a generative poster program using the P5js framework.